Com. v. Sears, J.

 Carrero did not testify that the Defendant “did not have a smell of alcohol on his person.”
 Appellees Brief at 4.
 Instead, on cross-examination, when asked whether he smelled alcohol on the Defendant, Officer Carrero testified: “I didn’t smell anything at the time.
 All I could smell was the car burning.”
 N.T.
 Suppression Hearing, 5/5/22, at 11.

-that the Defendant “could not safely operate a motor vehicle.”3 Id. at 17-18.
+Rutizer testified that, after observing the Defendant, he arrived at the opinion that the Defendant “could not safely operate a motor vehicle.”3 Id. at 17-18.

-of an illegal arrest.
+At the conclusion of the hearing, the municipal court granted the Defendant’s motion to suppress the results of his breathalyzer test as the fruit of an illegal arrest.
 Id. at 52.
-In arriving at this conclusion, the municipal
+In arriving at this conclusion, the municipal court explained:

 Considering the totality of the circumstances, there was not probable cause to arrest the Defendant for DUI.
 Officer Carrero testified that while he interacted with the Defendant, he did not smell alcohol.
 Sergeant [Kristin] Aversa testified that she performed a head-to-toe search of the Defendant, and Lieutenant Rutizer said to her “I think he’s DUI.”
-At no point during the testimony does Sergeant Aversa state that ____________________________________________
+At no point during the testimony does Sergeant Aversa state that

 3 During cross-examination, Lieutenant Rutizer testified that the Defendant’s